storenth/puppeteer-to-istanbul-example/README.md

 1. run JavaScript in puppeteer with coverage enabled.
 2. output to disk in Istanbul format.
 3. run reports with [nyc](https://github.com/istanbuljs/nyc).

+## See coverage:
-4. open `coverage/index.html`, displaying the coverage information collected.
+1. open `coverage/index.html`, displaying the coverage information collected.